Not All Mobile Data Centers Are Good

 Traditional mobile data centers are built inside repurposed marine shipping containers.
 The bare metal conducts external temperatures and the infrared rays from the sun and subsequently swings drastically from high to low temperatures.

 This is bad for the sophisticated equipment housed inside.

-Not only will temperature fluctuations mean the center breaks down sooner, the downtime when machines do fail will cost the oil company lost revenue and increased repair costs.
+Not only will temperature fluctuations mean the center breaks down sooner, but the downtime when machines do fail will also cost the oil company lost revenue and increased repair costs.

 Containers in all environments suffer:

 • High temperatures overheat machines and force them to turn off

 • Low temperatures create condensation as the cold air hits hot machines

 • Low temperatures also slow the machines’ processing time considerably

 The EZ Smart Box was built to take mobile data center design to a new level.
 These are the standards it sets:

 • Protections against the elements are the hallmark of a superior data center.